Astros 2 immaculate innings, Maldonado 3 RBIs to beat Texas

 AP Baseball Writer

-ARLINGTON, Texas (AP) — Astros starter Luis Garcia and reliever Phil Maton each threw an immaculate inning — nine pitches, three strikeouts — and Martín Maldonado keyed a six-run first inning that sent Houston over the Texas Rangers 9-2 Wednesday.
+ARLINGTON, Texas (AP) — Houston starter Luis Garcia and reliever Phil Maton each threw an immaculate inning — nine pitches, three strikeouts — after a big opening offensive outburst for the Astros.

+Martin Maldonado, their 35-year-old veteran catcher, was in the middle of it all.

-Maldonado hit a two-run double in the first and later homered as the AL West-leading Astros wrapped up their seventh consecutive series victory against their instate division rival.
+Maldonado had a two-run double in Houston’s six-run first on manager Dusty Baker’s 73rd birthday, later homered and was behind the plate for all the strikeouts — 14 in all — as the AL West leaders wrapped up their seventh consecutive series victory against the Texas Rangers with a 9-2 win Wednesday.

+“To be part of that, anytime you make history … I’m glad I was catching in that situation,” Maldonado said, adding he didn’t remember ever being part of an immaculate inning, much less two of them.

+“We hadn’t had a first inning inning like that in a long time,” Baker said.
+“A couple of records, the same guys we struck them out back-to-back-to-back with nine pitches. … So it was a good day for us.”
-Garcia (4-5) struck out nine without a walk over six innings while limiting Texas to two runs and four hits.

-Garcia had a span of five consecutive strikeouts that began with an immaculate second inning — when he threw only nine pitches to strike out Nathaniel Lowe, Ezequiel Duran and Brad Miller.
+Garcia (4-5) fanned nine without a walk over six innings while limiting Texas to two runs and four hits.
+He had a span of five consecutive strikeouts that began with his immaculate second inning — only nine pitches to strike out Nathaniel Lowe, Ezequiel Duran and Brad Miller.

 Those were the first three batters Maton faced after replacing Garcia to start the seventh.
 And Maton also recorded a nine-pitch, three-strikeout inning.